DianaLania/DianaLania/README.md

 # Portfolio

 ## About me
 My name is Diana Lania.
-I am a software tester.
+I am a dedicated and proactive software tester with one year of experience in the field.
+I am now actively looking for opportunities to apply my skills and experience as a Software Tester.

 ## Tools
   - [Visual Studio Code](https://code.visualstudio.com) - Code editor redefined and optimized for building and debugging modern web and cloud applications